 Select an RPI appropriate to the remote I/O network scan time and to your application.
+You can use the diagnostic counters (see page 43) to obtain the remote I/O network scan time.

-TIP The AN-X3-MOD-MON supports Unicast connections from the ControlLogix.
+TIP The AN-X3-MOD-MAS supports Unicast connections from the ControlLogix.